Standard Setup of Toolchain for Windows

 Flash onto the Device

-Replace PORT with your ESP32-S3 board’s serial port name.
+PORT with your ESP32-S3 board’s USB port name.
+If the

 flash automatically builds and flashes the project, so running